 One of the biggest problems with hiring communication is scheduling interview times.
 A miscommunicated, misremembered, or just plain missed interview time can put a sour taste into the whole process.
 It can create animosity, frustration, and even resentment between colleagues who should be preparing to work together.

-The best way to tackle this one is with a shared interview calendar that also sends reminders to internal interviewers and candidates in a timely manner before each interview.
+The best way to tackle this one is with a shared interview calendar that sends reminders to internal interviewers and candidates on time before each interview.
 In fact, you can even send reminders to candidate’s managers so that it’s known when a candidate will need to excuse themselves from daily tasks to attend an internal interview.

 This will keep everyone on-track and ultimately prevent all the scheduling fiascoes that can turn a hiring process sour.

-Use your internal communications system to make sure that every internal candidate who applied is kept updated on your hiring process.
+Use your internal communications system to ensure that every internal candidate who applied is kept updated on your hiring process.
 And if there’s no news, still send an update at least once a week.
 Candidates want to know:

-Finally, it is vital that all candidates (internal and external) are alerted immediately after a position is closed.
+Finally, all candidates (internal and external) must be alerted immediately after a position is closed.
 All too often, employers will move forward with onboarding their top pick without informing anyone else that the search is over.
 This can leave five to twenty professionals waiting by the phone when there is nothing to wait for.

-Second, make the announcement to the entire company.
-It’s best to do it in this order, so that everyone with an emotional stake in the decision is already braced.
+Second, announce the entire company.
+It’s best to do it in this order so that everyone with an emotional stake in the decision is already braced.
 Update your job posting message board, write a new blog post, and/or share a company-wide memo.
 Announce that the role was filled and who filled it.
 If the hire was ultimately external, encourage the team to make them feel welcome.
 If an internal hire was chosen, encourage congratulations from their colleagues instead.

+The steps above are essential for ensuring an internal hiring campaign runs smoothly.
+One tool ideal for supporting internal hiring and employee communications is a company intranet.
 Internal hiring is a careful process, and keeping your employees happy during the process even if they are not selected is vital to continued peace and productivity.
 The last thing you want to do is upset your best talent and rising stars because of a simple communication breakdown.
-Using even a few of these internal communication techniques, you can significantly improve the hiring experience for current employees seeking internal professional development.
+Using a company intranet and the above internal communication techniques will significantly improve the hiring experience for current employees seeking internal professional development.

 If you want to build a strong company culture and encourage your staff to look forward to internal hiring opportunities, communication is your number one tool.
-For more insights on how to optimize internal hiring and communication, contact us today!
+For more insights on optimizing internal hiring and communication through an Intranet, Request a Demo today!